pbprasad99/tickersage/README.md

 # TickerSage: SEC Filing Tracker

 TickerSage is a web application that helps investors track SEC filings for stocks in their watchlist.
-Built with SvelteKit, it provides an intuitive user interface to search for stock tickers, manage a watchlist, and view associated SEC filings with AI-generated summaries.
+Built with SvelteKit and PocketBase, it provides an intuitive user interface to search for stock tickers, manage a watchlist, and view associated SEC filings with AI-generated summaries.

 ![TickerSage Screenshot](https://via.placeholder.com/800x450?text=TickerSage+Screenshot)